dirtyequi/pivot.js/README.md

 # Authors

-Pivot.js is the work of Robert Jackson and Jonathan Jackson.
+The original Pivot.js is the work of Robert Jackson and Jonathan Jackson.
+Other files contributed to this repository are the work of Tristan Cebulla.

 ## License